KILLYOUGUTSXXX/user-crud-nestjs/Readme.md

 ## About Strategy of Testing
-The strategy of testing was builded with the purpose is for a simply way on configuring the testing, leaving out the repeatable on defining the modules, and runing the testing step-by-step with setting up the index of sequence in name of function.
+The strategy of testing was builded with the purpose is for a simply way on configuring the testing, leaving out the repeatable on defining the modules, and runing the testing step-by-step with setting up the index of sequence in the name of function.

 **The implentation is looks like :**
 ```bash